JimmyMcGillEsq/python_autotest_course/README.md

 # python_autotest_course
 Homework projects for the course
-I add my autotest for stepik_course to this repository.
+I add my autotests for stepik_course to this repository.